Arrgh! Ye dare not pass up the swashbuckling fun details of this boy’s ULTIMATE GUIDE TO A pirate themed birthday party.

 Set the tone for you party by sending out awesome DIY message-in-a-bottle style invitations.
-Print out here.
+We have also provided you a free Print out here.

 Print invitations on off white paper.
 To give it an extra touch you can : crumble the paper , slightly burn the edges , or if your a little more skilled add a little calligraphy.

 They were rolled up like scrolls and tied with red jute prior to being tucked inside the bottle and capped with cork–awesome!

 You can search your local thrift store for cheap and cool props.
 In Los Angeles and Hollywood you will find gems!